Ktyby/Star-wars-explorer/README.md

   ## Installing
   For using this project, you need downloading this project from react.
 The launch is being played from index.html from /dist derictory.

+  ## Development
+  1. Clone Repository `git clone`
+  2. Install npm `npm install`
+  3. Run project `npm start`

+  ## Support

+  When you have suggestions, you can open issues on github.